Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/03-AWS-2/README.md

 ## [**30m**] 💻 **Activity**: Serverless Hello World

+First, be sure to set up your credentials for AWS using the docs: [Serverless Framework - AWS Lambda Guide - Credentials](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/)

-Get hands-on with your first serverless application by running the [Hello World Node.js Example on AWS](https://www.serverless.com/framework/docs/providers/aws/examples/hello-world/node/) in your own terminal.
+Then, get hands-on with your first serverless application by running the [Hello World Node.js Example on AWS](https://www.serverless.com/framework/docs/providers/aws/examples/hello-world/node/) in your own terminal.

 Once it's working, modify the code to return you and your partner's names instead!